kimbrow1/Horned-Beasts/README.md

 When the user clicks on an individual image
 Then the image should render larger on the screen with the description displayed.

-### Feature 2: Allow Users to Select Favorite Beasts
+### Feature 2: Allow Users To Select Their Favorite Beasts

 * Given that a user wants to view specific images
 When the user enters a character into the search field